MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 Any ported plugin DSP should be added to the [`rusty-daw-plugin-ports`] repo, and any original/modified plugin DSP should be added to the [`rusty-daw-plugins`] repo.
 Please take careful note of what pieces of code are borrowed from ported plugins, and make apparent the appropriate credit and license of those plugins where appropriate.
 All of our code will be GPLv3 (although we may also consider using AGPL).

-- An [`example gain dsp`] crate is provided to demonstrate how to use the RustyDAW types as well as portable SIMD.
+- An [`example gain dsp`] is provided in the `rusty-daw-plugins` repo.
+It demonstrate how the DSP portion of a plugin more or less should be structured.
 - An [`example gain plugin`] is provided in the `rusty-daw-plugins` repo.
-It demonstrates how to develop and test RustyDAW DSP as a (GUI-less) VST plugin.
+It demonstrates how to use [`baseplug`] to create a gui-less plugin from the DSP crate above.

+Refer to the guide in [`rusty-daw-plugins`] on how to build and install these plugins.

-- Note that the `Audio Clip Effects` are all *offline* effects, so the intended workflow to develop those effects is to just load a WAV file in a standalone terminal app using a crate like [`hound`], modify it, and then export it to another WAV file.
+Note that the `Audio Clip Effects` are all *offline* effects, so the intended workflow to develop those effects is to just load a WAV file in a standalone terminal app using a crate like [`hound`], modify it, and then export it to another WAV file.

-When possible, prefer to use types from the [`rusty-daw-core`] crate (Which includes types such as `SampleRate`, `MusicalTime`, `SampleTime`, `Seconds`, `MonoBlockBuffer`, and `StereoBlockBuffer`).
-Also please use the `ParamF32`/`ParamF32Handle` types which conveniently and automatically smooths parameter inputs for you.

 Prefer to use the `SVF` filter in place of all biquad filters.
 It is simply just a better quality filter.
 For reference here is an [`implementation of the SVF filter`], and here are the [`Cytomic Technical Papers`] explaining the SVF filter in technical detail.

 For resampling algorithms prefer using the "optimal" filters from the [`deip`] paper.

-When possible, DSP should be designed around a configurable `MAX_BLOCKSIZE` constant that defines the maximum block size the DAW will send to any effect.
-This will make allocating buffers on the stack easier, as well as making it easier to optimize by letting the compiler easily elid bounds checking when it knows that the current number of frames is less than or equal to `MAX_BLOCKSIZE`.
-You can assume that `MAX_BLOCKSIZE` is always a power of 2, and you can expect the block size to be relatively small (in the range of 64 to 256).
-However, note that the actual number of frames given in a particular process cycle may *not* be a power of 2.

 ## Audio Clip Effects
 Audio Clip Effects are all *offline* effects, meaning they are pre-computed before being sent to the realtime thread.
 Actual "realtime" effects on audio samples will be done in a separate "sampler" instrument plugin.